 On Jan.
 27, 2006, the Denmark-Sweden rivalry entered unchartered waters as the nations would meet in at the qualifying phase for the 2008 European Championships.
-Denmark would host Sweden on June 2, 2007; the return fixture would be scheduled in Solna on Sept.
+Denmark would host Sweden on June 2, 2007; the return fixture would take place in Solna on Sept.
 8, 2007.

-When the teams met in September, Sweden's scoreless draw would position them on course for an eventual qualification to Euro 2008.
+When the teams met in September, Sweden's scoreless draw would position them on course for qualification to Euro 2008.
 It was the June meeting that the turning points for both nations unfolded.

-Ahead of June 2, Denmark was in fourth place in its qualifying group and trailed Sweden by five points for second place.
+Ahead of the June meeting, Denmark was in fourth place in its qualifying group and trailed Sweden by five points for second place.
 Sweden had not won a game since defeating Iceland on Oct.
 11, 2006, in a Euro 2008 qualifier.
 Denmark was in a must-win situation, but Sweden required 26 minutes to establish control of the match.
-Two goals from Johann Elmander, as well as a goal via a free kick from Petter Hansson, had Sweden up 3-0.
+Two goals from Johann Elmander, as well as a goal via a free-kick from Petter Hansson, had Sweden up 3-0.
 For Hansson, it was his first goal for Sweden.

 However, Denmark's nightmare came right before stoppage time.